pepe82sh/ConanCmakeToolchainGenerator/README.md

 # ConanCmakeToolchainGenerator

-This conan generator creates the file `conan_toolchain.cmake` inside your build folder.
-This file can than be imported in your `CMakeLists.txt`.
-This way you'll be able to access all environment variables and cmake definitions that will be set when the project is build inside conan. `CMAKE_MODULE_PATH` and `CMAKE_PREFIX_PATH` are also set like in the `cmake_paths` generator.
+This conan generator creates the files `conan_toolchain.cmake` and `conanbuildinfo.cmake` inside your build folder.
+These files can than be imported in your `CMakeLists.txt`. `conan_toolchain.cmake` has to be included prior to the `project` macro, while `conanbuildinfo.cmake` has to be included after the `project` macro.
+This way you'll be able to access all environment variables and cmake definitions that will be set when the project is build inside conan.

 ## Usage
 In a fully automated example, you'd want to call conan install